GoogleChrome/web-vitals/README.md

 Note the `--` is needed to avoid this being seen as an argument to the `npm` command itself.

-Short runs have been created to run single metrics:
+Shortcuts have been created to run single metrics:

 ```sh
 npm run test:INP